Webster's Unabridged Dictionary - Letter I - Page 54

 Insufficiency (n.)
 The quality or state of being insufficient; want of sufficiency; deficiency; inadequateness; as, the insufficiency of provisions, of an excuse, etc.

 Insufficiency (n.)
-Want of power or skill; inability; incapacity; incompetency; as, the insufficiency of a man for an office.
+Lack of power or skill; inability; incapacity; incompetency; as, the insufficiency of a man for an office.

 Insufficient (a.)
 Wanting in strength, power, ability, capacity, or skill; incompetent; incapable; unfit; as, a person insufficient to discharge the duties of an office.